bootphon/ABX-accent/README.rst

 - `H5features
   <http://h5features.readthedocs.org/en/latest/h5features.html>`_
-  The features can be calculated in numpy via external tools, and made compatible with this package with the `h5features module.
+  The features can be calculated in numpy via external tools, and made compatible with this package with the `h5features module`.

 - `Item files`
   generate the item files that will be used on ABX.